 Since then, the two properties have suffered an unfortunate delay on their sports betting debuts.
 The hesitation allowed Mountaineer to catch and surpass both Delaware North casinos in the race to own a sports wagering facility.

 After a little over two months of accepting sports bets, Wheeling Island, along with Mardi Gras, are sitting on the sidelines while Delaware North seeks a new sports betting partner.

 Wheeling Island Casino is, obviously, in Wheeling, West Virginia.
 The property features 1100 slot machines, a wide variety of table games, and a poker room for patrons in the area.

 Can I bet on sports in West Virginia?

 Yes.
-There are five locations open for business right now:
+There are currently three locations open for business right now:

 - Hollywood Casino Charles Town